Joto Kando Kolkatatei: Filming

 The first scene of the film was shot for the "Nightclub Song" in September 2023, in which the director tried to recreate the Park Street of 60's Calcutta.
-The song was shot in "Trincas", which is one of the oldest colonial era restaurants in Calcutta.
+The song was shot in "Trincas", which is one of the oldest colonial-era restaurants in Calcutta.
 The schedule at Trincas started at midnight and was wrapped up at 8 am the next morning.
-Roja Paromita Dey shared her experience about how she had to repeat her steps every time for being in the background, when close up shots of a cigar smoke or wine being poured in a glass were being taken.
-Roja also told that she has choreographed the song herself.
+Roja Paromita Dey shared her experience about how she had to repeat her steps every time for being in the background when close-up shots of cigar smoke or wine being poured in a glass were being taken.
+Roja also said that she has choreographed the song herself.

 The film is based in the present day but occasionally goes back to the 1960s while solving the cues.
-Major part of the shooting has been done Kolkata, while some scenes have been shot in Darjeeling and Kurseong in North Bengal.
+The major part of the shooting has been done in Kolkata, while some scenes have been shot in Darjeeling and Kurseong in North Bengal.
 Due to his poor health, the director missed the outdoor shooting schedules in Darjeeling in November.
-He also missed few schedules in Kolkata.
-But the executive producer Saptarshi Majumder, senior assistant director and cinematographer managed to complete the schedule, avoiding any wastage of the available dates.
+He also missed a few schedules in Kolkata.
+But the executive producer, Saptarshi Majumder, senior assistant director, and cinematographer, managed to complete the schedule, avoiding any wastage of the available dates.
 Dutta was in touch with his team, advising them and solving any issues they faced during the shoot.

-In Kolkata, the filming was done across multiple locations including an old house in Beleghata which is locally known as the "Barrister bari" and St John's Church in Dalhousie.
+In Kolkata, the filming was done across multiple locations, including an old house in Beleghata, which is locally known as the "Barrister bari", and St. John's Church in Dalhousie.
 Scenes were also filmed at "The Russell Exchange", an old antique shop, the "Bourne & Shepherd" and the "Calcutta and Tribe Café".
-The director said that he had planned to shot a few scenes in Bow Barracks, but owing to some unforeseen circumstances, they had to film the scene in a studio.
-In Kurseong, most of the filming was done in around a dilapidated church.
+The director said that he had planned to shoot a few scenes in Bow Barracks, but owing to some unforeseen circumstances, they had to film the scene in a studio.
+In Kurseong, most of the filming was done in and around a dilapidated church.
 An infirmary and charitable hospital was recreated at the Mount Hermon School in Darjeeling.
-Few scenes have also been filmed at the Darjeeling Mall and Glenary's.
+A few scenes have also been filmed at the Darjeeling Mall and Glenary's.
 A pivotal sequence was shot in the tea gardens of Gidda Hills.
 The entire filming was completed within a month.

 Post production

-The post production and editing work started from early December 2023.
+The post production and editing work started in early December 2023.
 Dutta's frequent collaborator Arghyakamal Mitra handled the editing.
 On 30 August 2025, Abir completed his patch dubbing for the film.

-As per the storyline, since the character belongs from Dhaka, the director required an actress who could speak in the "Bangal" accent.
+As per the storyline, since the character belongs to Dhaka, the director required an actress who could speak in the "Bangal" accent.
 But after completing the filming, Nawshaba couldn't come back to India owing to visa issues and hence couldn't complete the last part of her dubbing.
 The remaining portion of her dubbing was completed by Roja Paromita Dey.
 The director chose Paromita to dub for Nawshaba's character after he got to know that Paromita has her ancestral roots in Bangladesh and she is capable of speaking the Bangladeshi dialect.